 The application of role was also dynamic in scope and varied between leaders.
 On the expansive side of the role model argument we find leaders, including Mr. Cohen in Israel and Ms. Fordham and Peterson in the U.S., who did not distinguish between teachers of religious and secular subjects and expanded the role model category to virtually every school employee, arguing that whoever might be having a negative impact should be removed (Fordham: “I don't think there's a difference between teachers and other employees.… In the schools I’ve been associated with, if a teacher's assistant or a cafeteria worker became pregnant out of wedlock, she would be treated the same way as a teacher.”).
 These accounts did not distinguish, as legal doctrine often does, between employees who hold active religious roles (for example, leading students to prayer) and employees in back-office positions or teachers of secular subjects.
 Yet in both samples, educational leaders generally shared the idea that unmarried pregnancies and same-sex relationships, as well as other types of nonconformity, should not serve as grounds for dismissal in non-educational settings, where employees are not meant to serve as models of religious norms for others to follow.

 One interesting difference between the U.S. and Israeli samples was that American educational leaders were more likely to speak about teachers’ responsibilities in contractual terms and to use legal jargon.
 However, the increased legalism in discourse did not seem to substantial differences in practice.
 The Catholic approach was incredibly similar to the Jewish approach (although they rarely talked about it, Orthodox schools in Israel also include religiosity clauses in their employment contracts, J11-2).
 Put simply, despite differences in legal doctrine and culture between Israel and the U.S., Jewish and Catholic leaders described their expectations, standards, and normative policies towards teachers and students in remarkably similar terms.
 Their shared understanding of the religious enterprise at large, rather than the particulars of their faith or their understanding of the law, appeared to define their approach.
+Notably, in both communities, the selective enforcement of religious norms did not seem to result simply of scarcity of resources or preferential treatment of a favored group, the typical examples discussed in the literature (Smith and Visher, 1981; Becker, 1968).

 Questions and Limitations